Formatting cell data in spreadsheet software programs

-Another default formatting that you might want to change is writing a decimal number with zero at the end, say 4.250 instead of 4.25.
-Even though this is just two different ways of writing the same number, they convey different information.
-The former has more significant figures and the extra zero indicates that it is a data obtained using a more accurate measuring instrument with smaller scales e.g., obtained using a micrometer caliper instead of ruler.
-If you type 4.250 in a cell, Calc automatically removes the trailing zero, and the only way to keep it is to use manual formatting.
+Another default format that you might want to change is for decimal numbers with trailing zeroes, say 4.250 instead of 4.25.
+Even though these are just two different ways of writing the same number, they convey different information.
+The former has more significant figures, and the extra zero indicates that it is a piece of data obtained using a more accurate measuring instrument e.g., a micrometer caliper instead of a ruler.
+These small difference in format is vital in certain science subjects, such as chemistry and physics.
+If you type 4.250 in a cell, Calc automatically removes the trailing zero, and the only way to keep it or to put it back is to use manual formatting.

-Thus, in constructing spreadsheet problem generators, you might need to force Calc to follow certain format different from its default.
+Thus, in constructing spreadsheet problem generators, there will be times when you need to force the spreadsheet program to follow a specific format different from its default.

-To select a single cell to be formatted and just click on it or right-click on it.
+To select a single cell to be formatted, click on it or right-click on it.
 Clicking on it will move the cell pointer to it automatically.
-Right-clicking will also move the cell pointer to it and at the same time, open an option window which includes "Format Cells" among others.
+In Excel and Calc, right-clicking will also move the cell pointer to it and, at the same time, open an options menu that includes "Format Cells".

-To select several adjacent cells, click on one of the cells, hold the mouse button and drag the mouse pointer across until you selected the cells that you need.
+To select several adjacent cells, click on one of the cells, hold the mouse button, and drag the mouse pointer across until you selected the cells that you need.
 Then, release the mouse button.
-This method allows you to select a group of cells that form a large square or rectangle.

 To select several non-adjacent cells or a group of cells in a non-rectangular formation, hold the CTRL button and click on the cells that you want to select one-by-one.

-It would be much easier if you type the data on the cells first before formatting them instead of formatting a blank cell.
-You can easily tell in what way you want the data to be formatted, and blank cells usually don't provide any clue that they have been formatted in some ways.
+It is easier to type the data on the cells first before formatting them instead of formatting blank cells.
+The automatic default format might be what you want all along, and empty cells do not provide clues that they have been formatted in some ways.

-- The aforementioned right-click.
-If you are selecting just one cell, just right-click on it and that cell will become active while at the same time, an option window will appear.
-Click "Format Cells".
-If you intend to format more than one cells and already selected them, right-click on one of those you already selected.
-If you right-click on a cell that you did not select, the selection will disappear and that cell will become the active cell.
+- Right-click and select Format Cells.
+If you are selecting just one cell, right-click on it, and that cell will become active while at the same time.
+When the options menu appears, click "Format Cells".
+If you intend to format several cells, right-click on one of those you already selected.
+If you right-click on a cell that you did not select, the selection will disappear, and that cell will become the active cell.

 - On the top bar, click Format » Cells.